 Spam Email Abuse

-Yes, there is a law.
-The question is whether the law is ever enforced.
+Yes, there’s a law.
+The question is whether it’s ever enforced.
 In 2003, Congress passed the “CAN-SPAM” Act aimed at punishing individuals and companies that send out those annoying unwanted mass emails.
 The acronym stands for “Controlling the Assault of Non Solicited Pornography And Marketing Act.”

-Under the law, the spammers must conspicuously identify their messages as an advertisement or solicitation.
+Under the law, spammers must conspicuously identify their messages as an advertisement or solicitation.
 They must include their actual physical postal address.
-Advertisers are supposed to provide their own return email address, not that of any third party spamming company they hired.
+The law requires advertisers to provide their own return email address, not that of any third party spamming company they hired.
 And, the subject line cannot be misleading.

 Finally, all spam must include an opt out mechanism.
 Somewhere in the message there must be a way for you to notify the spammer that you desire no further email from that source.
 Once you click the opt-out notice button, the spammer has 10 days to stop the barrage.
 The company that sent the offending message must be able to process opt-outs for 30 days after it sends out the messages.